shivajreddy/my_cpp/readme.md

    |- CMakeLists.txt
    ```

-2. Below is a good
+2. This is a good starting point for the CMakeLists.txt file
-# CMakeLists.txt
+- CMakeLists.txt
 ```bash
 cmake_minimum_required(VERSION 3.10)